Updated 15 October 2019

 There aren’t significant changes for self-hosted and Managed Hosting environments with the exception of frequency of Java JDK version changes and access to JDK security updates.

 As before, supported Java-version changes will occur with specific Learn-version changes.
 When upgrading to a specific release of Learn requiring a new version of Java, it is recommended to test Building Blocks, just as with prior Learn releases where supported Java versions changed.
 There is no impact to 9.1 release plans for this year--as before, there are two releases planned this year: 9.1 Q2 2019 and 9.1 Q4 2019.
 Release notes and support bulletins will clarify which release of Learn 9.1 has Java 11 support.
 Release 9.1 Q2 2019 will continue to use Java 8.
+We are presently targeting for Java 11 support to be part of Release 9.1 Q4 2019.
+The 9.1 Q4 2019 release is expected to be later in the year than usual to account for final preparations of this release.

 Frequently Asked Questions